Adirondack Winter Adventure

 Toboggan Chute

 The toboggan chute is operated by the Town of North Elba.
-It is not open yet as the ice is not thick enough.
+They will not open until there is at least 12 inches of ice.

 This is a weather permitting attraction.